AlistairCurd/fast-scope-wolfson/README.md

 * Test with the sample eGrabber scripts from Euresys.

 ## Code

+* *acquire-number-rate-exposure* : A script to acquire and save unscrambled images from the Phantom S710 with user-chosen number of frames, frame rate and exposure time over an ROI.
 * *live-numpy-opencv-unscramble.py* : A script to acquire and display unscrambled images from the Phantom S710 chip-reading pattern (two banks in use).
-* *acquire-number-rate-exposure* : A script to acquire and save unscrambled images from the Phantom S710 with user-chosen number of frames, frame rate and exposure time over an ROI.
+* *set_grabber_properties.py* : A library with functions for setting properties of the framegrabber.

+### camera_tests
 * *find_allowed_roi_widths.py* : A script to discover the allowed widths of the ROI for aqcuisition.
+* *find_allowed_timings.py* : A script to discover the minimum and maximum frame rates that can be set.

 ## Files included
 * *allowed_roi_widths.txt* : The allowed widths of the acquisition region for the Phantom S710.